-Clean the outside parts with a cloth or soft brush and bucket of water (do not pressure wash) and then dry down with a clean towel.
-Ensure the bitumen roofing pieces do not need to be re-secured.
-Renew and replace the sauna stones once per year.
-Check the screws and hinges on the door.
-Check all steel bands are tight and secure.
+- ☐ Clean the outside parts with a cloth or soft brush and bucket of water (do not pressure wash) and then dry down with a clean towel. - ☐ Ensure the bitumen roofing pieces do not need to be re-secured. - Renew and replace the sauna stones once per year. - ☐ Check the screws and hinges on the door. - ☐ Check all steel bands are tight and secure. - Inspect for potential signs of mould or accelerated deterioration.